 - A maximum of 64 hosts within a cluster

-- Not supported today on a stretched cluster
+- Not supported today on a cluster with “compute only” nodes

-- It is not supported to mount the NFS share from your ESXi host
+- It is supported to mount the NFS share from your ESXi host, but you are not allowed to run VMs on it!

-- Maximum of 8 active FS containers/protocol stacks are provisioned
+- Maximum of 64 active FS containers/protocol stacks are provisioned when using vSAN 7.0 U2 and up

 - FS VMs are provisioned by vSphere ESX Agent Manager

-- You will have one FS VM for each host up to 8 hosts
+- You will have one FS VM for each host up to 64 hosts with 7.0 U2

 - FS VMs are tied to a specific host from a compute and storage perspective, and they align of course!